Reviewing Aphria Inc. (APHA)'s and Correvio Pharma Corp. (NASDAQ:CORV)'s results | New Business Observer

 |0.00

-Table 1 highlights Aphria Inc. and Correvio Pharma Corp.’s gross revenue, earnings per share (EPS) and valuation.
+Table 1 shows the gross revenue, earnings per share (EPS) and valuation for Aphria Inc. and Correvio Pharma Corp.

 Profitability

-Table 2 provides us Aphria Inc. and Correvio Pharma Corp.’s net margins, return on equity and return on assets.
+Table 2 shows us the return on equity, net margins and return on assets of both companies.

 |Net Margins